marouanekhabbaz/backend-WeLoveMovies/docs/routes/movies_list.md

 ## Get all movies

 This route will return a list of all movies.
-Different query parameters will allow for limiting the data that is returned.
+Different query parameters will allow for limiting the data that is returned .

 There are two different cases to consider: